Paralegal Interview Questions and Answers

 8. What sets you apart from the other candidates?

-Most law firms will interview at least three legal assistants when they are looking for a new paralegal.
-Even with just two competitors, if you do not stand out, you are going to fade into the background and the firm will hire someone else.
+Most hiring managers will want to interview at least three legal assistants before making an employment offer.
+Even with just two competitors, if you do not stand out, you are going to fade into the background and the firm will hire the person who stands out.

-Don’t be afraid to tell your interviewer what specifically you like about the firm and what unique skill or trait you have to offer to their firm’s culture.
+Don’t be afraid to tell your interviewer what you like about the firm and what unique skill you have to offer to their company culture.
+Use this opportunity to give specific examples to highlight some of your unique traits.

 9. Do you have any questions for us?